Independent Radio News: History and background

 IRN bulletins had a major overhaul in September 2002.
 The bulletin outcue for many years, "Independent Radio News", was dropped and all bulletins were of three minutes duration.
 All IRN branding was removed, and the outcue reverted to a time check: "It's three minutes past [the hour]."
 The three-minute bulletin, known as IRN 180, was broadcast on the IRN1 channel and the Astra (Sunrise Radio) feed 24 hours a day, 7 days a week.
 A shorter 90-second bulletin, known as IRN 90, was introduced on the IRN2 channel comprising stories aimed at younger, pop music stations.
 This was broadcast on the hour from 19:00 to 06:00 on weekdays, and from 14:00 to 06:00 at weekends.
 This replaced the previous 60-second overnight bulletin service.

 IRN launched its first bespoke bulletin service in September 2003, with an hourly bulletin service for Magic 105.4 and a breakfast news service for Kiss 100.

 On 1 October 2003, satellite distribution of the main IRN service switched from SMS and the Intelsat 707 satellite at 1.0° West to Kingston Communications and the Sirius 4 satellite at 4.8° East.

 On 1 January 2021, the service was switched to Eutelsat 9B satellite at 9.0° East.

+The existing Astra and Eutelsat services ceased on 1 October 2024 and distribution switched to a single channel on Astra 2E at 28.2° East.

+The main IRN1 channel is broadcast via the left channel with the additional IRN2 channel broadcast via the right channel.

 In June 2008, IRN started supplying a feed of news, sport and entertainment stories and video to the websites of client radio stations.

 During the ITN era, most audio came from ITV News and Channel 4 News television bulletins.
 Client stations contributed audio to the service and IRN also had agreements to use audio from CNN Radio and Sky Sports News.
 On 15 October 2008, IRN announced that Sky News Radio was to replace ITN as its contracted news supplier from March 2009 on a three-year contract.
 The final ITN-produced bulletin was broadcast at 13:00 on Tuesday 2 March 2009 and was read by Moira Alderson.
 The bulletin finished: "...
 From ITN this is Independent Radio News".

 Sky News Radio's first bulletin was at 14:00 on the same day.
-The bulletin was read by Ursula Hansford, and was simulcast on the Sky News television channel.
+The bulletin was read by Ursula Hansford and was simulcast on the Sky News television channel.
 All IRN hourly bulletins carry Sky News branding and bulletins start with a time check intro: "From the Sky News Centre at [hour]".
 IRN agreed a further two-year contract with Sky News from March 2012, with a subsequent reported contract extension until March 2016 and March 2018.